You only need a window manager to do your work.

 Zip/Unzip

 I recommend PeaZip as GUI archive manager.
-There’re official packages for Debian and Fedora.

-For Arch, install dependency package qt6pas first.
+Install dependency package qt6pas first.

 Then download peazip tarball and extract to e.g. /data/apps/peazip,